What are we missing? Is there a key link we skipped, or a part of the story we got wrong?

 Let us know — we’re counting on you to help Encyclo get better.

 Time was founded in 1923 by Henry Luce and Briton Hadden.
 It is the flagship publication of Time Inc., the magazine unit of Time Warner and the world’s largest magazine publisher.
 Time brings in only a small portion of Time Inc.’s profit, much of which comes from the celebrity magazine People.

-In March 2013, Time Warner announced it would spin off Time Inc. into its own publicly traded company.
-Time Warner had often been rumored to be willing to sell Time Inc., most recently to the magazine publisher Meredith Corp.
+In March 2013, Time Warner announced it would spin off Time Inc. into its own publicly traded company, though that was delayed until 2014.
+Time Warner had often been rumored to be willing to sell Time Inc.

 Time has had a reputation for decades as the United States’ leading weekly newsmagazine, leading some to say it is an icon of middlebrow culture.
 In recent years, Time has attempted to fashion itself after the British foreign-issues magazine The Economist, a higher-brow publication that specializes in news analysis.

 Faced with decreasing sales and flat ad revenue, Time undertook a number of cost-cutting measures in 2007 to stay profitable, shrinking its circulation from 4 million to 3.25 million and laying off about 50 staff members.
 (Time Inc. also made larger job cuts in 2008 and again in 2013.)
 By early 2010, those cuts had resulted in a return to profitability.

 Those changes also included a shift of resources and energy toward Time.com.
 Time’s website is largely characterized by shorter, newsier online-only pieces on similar subjects that the magazine covers.
 The magazine also emphasizes the role of online video on the site.
 It moved to the more mobile-oriented responsive design in 2012.